-For more than ten years, a number of staff here at Orange Business Services work remotely, sometimes extensively, and even exclusively.
+For more than ten years, a number of staff here at Orange Business work remotely, sometimes extensively, and even exclusively.
 I’m part of the group of employees that telecommutes exclusively.

 So, I was very interested to see the media and social reactions following Marissa Mayer’s recall of remote workers to Yahoo’s headquarters.
 As someone who works to help our enterprise customers make the most of communications technologies for all workers, I was heartened to see the many people who spoke up and shared how remote working isn’t the problem (and even how telecommuting is unstoppable).

 productivity vs innovation

 I see a bit of a tug-of-war here: workers say they’re more productive at home, while (some) managers say they want them in the office so they can collaborate and, hopefully, innovate together.
 Moreover, the foundation for this tug-of-war is shifting as workers continue to adopt new technologies that enable even more mobility, productivity and collaboration, regardless of where they are.